 What are the differences between private and public blockchains?
 Let’s find out!

-Even if you see the disadvantages of say, a public blockchain, they must be seen as challenges we face to advance human evolution with the help of breakthrough technology.
-Encryption protocols were well established in our culture long before the whitepaper of Bitcoin was published.
-The stock market was well-established and made finance a little more democratic long before the cryptocurrency market took off.
-Paypal and Western Union have been helping with foreign remittances quite efficiently.
-So existing architectures are not terrible after all?
-Yes, I would respond in the affirmative.
+Even if you see the disadvantages of say, a public blockchain, they must be seen as challenges we face to advance human evolution.
+Encryption protocols were well established in our societies long before the whitepaper of Bitcoin was published.
+The stock market was well-established and made finance a little more democratic long before the P2P and cryptocurrency market took off.
+Paypal and Western Union have been helping with foreign remittances fairly efficiently.
+But as we all know there’s plenty of room for improvement unless someone is deeply vested in traditional setups.

 Conclusion